mcandre/alluvial/README.md

 * DIV (via repeated SUB): Quotient of A with B
 * MOD (via repeated SUB): Remainder of A with B
 * EQU (via XOR): Equality of A with B
+* LT (via EQU, XOR, SUB): Whether A is less than B
+* GT (via EQU, XOR, SUB): Whether A is greater than B
 * RST (via XOR): Reset A to zero
+* SWP (via RST, XOR): Swap values A and B.
-* FOR (via repeated SUB): Finite loop of A iterations
+* FOR (via repeated SUB 2): Loop of A/2 iterations.
+Supply odd A to enable infinite loops.
 * SUM (via repeated ADD): Summation of elements in a series
 * AVG (via SUM with DIV): Arithmetic average of a multitude of elements
 * UTM (via NAND): Universal Turning Machine